ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

 You should see a completely vertical drop-off where Alevin has trunctated the distribution.

 In experiments with relatively simple characteristics, this 'knee detection' method works relatively well.
 But some populations present difficulties due to sub-populations of small cells that cannot be distinguished from empty droplets based purely on counts by barcode.
+Some libraries produce multiple 'knees' for multiple sub-populations.
 The [emptyDrops](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1662-y) method has become a popular way of dealing with this. emptyDrops still retains barcodes with very high counts, but also adds in barcodes that can be statistically distinguished from the ambient profiles, even if total counts are similar.

 ## 5. Apply emptyDrops to remove emtpy cells